 Stanford, CA 94305-9045 USA.

-My secretary prints out all messages addressed to email@example.com or firstname.lastname@example.org, so that I can reply with written comments when I have a chance.
-If I run across such a message that was misaddressed --- I mean, if the message asks a question instead of reporting an error --- I used to just throw the sheets in the wastebasket.
+My secretary also prints out all nonspam email messages addressed to firstname.lastname@example.org or email@example.com, so that I can reply with written comments when I have a chance.
+If I run across such a message that was misaddressed --- I mean, if the message asks a question instead of reporting an error --- I try not to get angry.
+I used to just throw all such sheets in the wastebasket.
 But now I save them for scratch paper, so that I can print test material for The Art of Computer Programming on the blank sides.
+I DO NOT ANSWER UNSOLICITED EMAILS, nor do I respond to emails that were sent to my colleagues with a bothersome request for them to communicate with me.
+Email is a no-no EXCEPT for reporting errors in books.

 You might also try faxing me at 650-725-4671.
 But be warned that I look at incoming fax mail last, perhaps only once every six months instead of three.